AWS FSx for Lustre – High Performance File System

 • stores data redundantly across multiple Availability Zones

-• grows and shrinks automatically as files are added and removed, so you there is no need to manage storage procurement or provisioning.
+• grows and shrinks automatically as files are added and removed, so there is no need to manage storage procurement or provisioning.

 • uses the Network File System version 4 (NFS v4) protocol